symfony/symfony-docs/reference/constraints/File.rst

 .. seealso::

-    If the file you're validating is an image, try the :doc:`Image </reference/constraints/Image>` constraint.
+    If the file you are validating is an image, try the :doc:`Image </reference/constraints/Image>` constraint.

 ==========  ===================================================================